 Months of entry

-There is a study visit to Paris (not included in the programme fee), usually incorporating UNESCO and the International Institute for Educational Planning (IIEP) and students become members of the London International Development Centre, a multidisciplinary centre of the University of London.
+- an annual study visit to Paris (not included in the programme fee) and usually including visits to UNESCO, the International Institute for Educational Planning (IIEP) and OECD

 Full-time: 1 year; Part-time: 2 years; Flexible: up to 4 years;